Generalizations of the Eierlegende-Wollmilchsau: Diamonds

 The remaining one or two marked points show that $\For'(\cM)$ is not a stratum.
 So, since $\For'(\cM)$ is a quadratic double, by Lemma \ref{L:NotAllFree} it contains a surface with a pair of twin cylinders.
 As before, moving $p$ into one of these cylinders alters its height, but not that of its twin, contradicting the assumption that $\cM$ is geminal.

 \bold{Case 2: At least one of $\MOne$ and $\MTwo$ is an Abelian double, and neither is a component of a stratum.} Without loss of generality, assume $\MOne$ is an Abelian double.

-If $\MTwo$ is also an Abelian double, $\cM$ is a full locus of double covers by Lemma \ref{L:IntroFull}.
+If $\MTwo$ is also an Abelian double, $\cM$ is a full locus of double covers by Lemma \ref{L:IntroFull}, since Assumption CP holds for all Abelian doubles.
 To show that $\cM$ is an Abelian double we must show that if $f: (X, \omega) \ra (Y, \eta)$ is the double cover, then for any marked point $p$ on $(Y, \eta)$, both preimages of $p$ under $f$ are marked on $(X, \omega)$.
+Suppose in order to find a contradiction that, for some marked point $p$, one preimage of $p$ is marked but not the other.

 By Lemma \ref{L:NotAllFree}, we may assume that there is cylinder $C$ on $(Y, \eta)$ that has two preimages on $(X, \omega)$.
-If one preimage of $p$ is marked but not the other, then moving a preimage of $p$ into a preimage of $C$ alters the height of one cylinder, but not its twin.
+Moving the marked preimage of $p$ into a preimage of $C$ alters the height of one cylinder, but not its twin.
 This contradicts the assumption that $\cM$ is geminal.

 Therefore, suppose that $\MTwo$ is a quadratic double.
-Since $\ColOneTwoX$ is connected, Apisa-Wright \cite[Theorem 10.1]{ApisaWrightDiamonds}, implies that $\cM$ is an Abelian double, a quadratic double, or that $\cM$ a full locus of covers of a codimension one locus $\cN$ in a component of a stratum of Abelian differentials $\cH$, where $\For(\cN) = \For(\cH)$ and $\For(\cH)$ is a hyperelliptic component of rank at least two.
-Moreover, in the last case, \begin{itemize} \item surfaces in $\cM$ have a pair of marked points $Q$ that project, under the cover, to a pair of points exchanged by the hyperelliptic involution (by Apisa-Wright \cite[Theorem 10.60 (3b-3) and Lemma 10.62]{ApisaWrightDiamonds}), \item the set $P$ of remaining marked points is either empty or consists of a single free point, and \item if $P$ is empty and $\cM$ is not a quadratic double, then $\cM$ is contained in a quadratic double of a stratum $\cQ$ of surfaces with four poles\footnote{There is a possibility in \cite[Theorem 10.60 (3b-1)]{ApisaWrightDiamonds} with only two poles, but it is not relevant here, since in that case there are no marked points and, when $\ColOneTwoX$ is connected, there must be marked points on $(X, \omega)$.}, and more precisely $\cM$ is a full locus of covers of a codimension one hyperelliptic locus in $\cQ$ (by Apisa-Wright \cite[Theorem 10.60 (3b-1)]{ApisaWrightDiamonds}). \end{itemize}
+Since $\ColOneTwoX$ is connected, Apisa-Wright \cite[Theorem 10.1]{ApisaWrightDiamonds}, implies that $\cM$ is an Abelian double, a quadratic double, or that $\cM$ is a full locus of covers of a codimension one locus $\cN$ in a component of a stratum of Abelian differentials $\cH$, where $\For(\cN) = \For(\cH)$ and $\For(\cH)$ is a hyperelliptic component of rank at least two.
+It suffices to rule out the final case.
+Suppose, therefore, in order to derive a contradiction, that $\cM$ is not a quadratic double and that it is described by the final case.
+We have the following, \begin{itemize} \item surfaces in $\cM$ have a pair of marked points $Q$ that project, under the cover, to a pair of points $Q'$ exchanged by the hyperelliptic involution, by \cite[Theorem 10.60 (3b-3) and Lemma 10.62]{ApisaWrightDiamonds}, \item the set $P'$ of remaining marked points on surfaces in $\cN$ is either empty or consists of a single free point, and \item if $P'$ is empty, then $\cM$ is contained in a quadratic double of a stratum $\cQ$ of surfaces with four poles\footnote{There is a possibility in \cite[Theorem 10.60 (3b-1)]{ApisaWrightDiamonds} with only two poles, but it is not relevant here, since in that case there are no marked points and, when $\ColOneTwoX$ is connected, there must be marked points on $(X, \omega)$.}, and more precisely $\For(\cM)$ is the set of holonomy double covers of surfaces in a codimension one hyperelliptic locus in $\For(\cQ)$, by \cite[Theorem 10.60 (3b-1)]{ApisaWrightDiamonds}. \end{itemize}

 We begin with the following, which will allow us to make use of the last point above.